Sree2011/library-management-system-main-doc/main.md

 This module provides an interactive interface to the user

+Modules:

+    book:
+        functionalities to manage a library system, including book management, tracking the issue and return of books, and updating book statuses

+> import other dependencies based on the language chosen

+Functions:

+    main():
+      A user interface

+    add_book():
+        Adds a new book to the library.

+    find_book(name):
+        Finds a book by its title.

+    list_books():
+        Retrieves a list of all books in the library.

+    issue_book(name):
+        Issues a book and updates its status to "Yes".

+    return_book(name):
+        Returns a book and updates its status to "No".

 ## Main function
   Display welcome information to the user and do the operation based on the user's preference